architolk/fm-synth/dx2xfm/README.md

 When using fixed pitch operator mode, the frequency is obtained on the XFM2 using the following formula: COARSE * FINE:
 - COARSE is a value between 0-255, frequency is calculated using the formula Hz = COARSE * 32.7
-- FINE is a value between 0-255, probably the same formula as with frequency fine ratio, so: 2^(FINE/256)
+- FINE is a value between 0-255, using the same formula as with frequency fine ratio, so: 2^(FINE/256), for [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament).
 - The actual formula to get the frequency for the XFM2 is: Hz = COARSE * 32.7 * 2^(FINE/256)
 - An approximation for this formula is: Hz = COARSE * 32.7 * (1 + (FINE/256) * (FINE/256) * 0.34 + (FINE/256) * 0.66)
 - The multiplication range for the XFM2 FINE parameter can be calculated from this: it goes from 1 to 1.9946